napoleons-legacy/v2format/README.md

 ---

-If there are two identical keys defined for one path, the last defined entry is what is chosen.
+If there are two identical keys defined for one path, the latest defined entry is chosen.
-However, the ordering of paths won't otherwise matter.
+The ordering of paths won't otherwise matter.

 ```json
 {